ali-hassan-dev/posts-application/README.md

 ## Routes

-* / --> home page
-* /posts --> shows all posts of all users and a form to add a post
+* /posts --> shows a paginated list of posts, including the number of likes each post has received
+* /posts/:id --> shows a specific post of a user
-* /user/:username/posts --> shows all posts and likes received by a user
+* /user/:id/posts --> shows all the posts and likes received by a specific user
-* posts/:id --> shows single post

 ## Features